 Yet with the announcement of random compliance promotion inspections, the pressure was on.

 Narcotics Reconciliation Requirements

 But pharmacy life is nothing if not challenging.
-Keeping up on industry changes and new regulations.
-Patient care initiatives.
-Pharmacists and pharmacy managers do countless things in a day.
+Between keeping up on industry changes and new regulations, and patient care initiatives, Pharmacists and pharmacy managers do countless things in a day.
 It can all take significant time.

 It’s understood that as healthcare professionals, pharmacists want to comply.
 People who dedicate their entire careers to the health of others care.

 Depending on the size of the pharmacy, the challenges are different.
 In large pharmacies and chains, there are all the usual logistical issues.
 Managing a large staff, keeping communication open, the list goes on.
 Internal communication alone is an industry-wide issue that keeps managers in many larger pharmacies reeling.

 And for smaller, independent pharmacies the pressure to keep up can be enormous.
 With a small team and long hours, the need for staying current with industry requirements doesn’t change.
 Nor does the need for implementing new technology and patient initiatives.
 Or keeping up on compliance.
 Not to mention the potential to fill hundreds of prescriptions per day, depending on size.

 Yet narcotics reconciliation requirements specify that pharmacies must adhere to strict regulations, including:

 - Complete a full reconciliation every 3-6 months, dependent on the province

 - Account for all narcotics and ensure inventory is accurate